manfredspitze/python-list-membership-starter/mastery-check1.md

-# Mastery Check: Checking for Membership in a List
+# Mastery Check #1: Checking for Membership in a List

 ## Submitting Your Work
 > Create a **PUBLIC** GitHub repo named: ***list-membership-mc1***